 Despite the placid appearance of most Buddha statues and the Buddhist precept against indulging anger, there is a place for fierceness and compassionate anger in Buddhism.
 Especially when we’re faced with injustice or need to protect others, we may need the energy of anger or fierceness to make ourselves heard.
 I discuss how respect for appropriate fierceness and anger appears in Buddhist iconography and mythology.

-Today: The place of fierceness and compassionate anger in Buddhism, particularly as conveyed in Buddhist iconography
+Today, my talk is on the place of fierceness and compassionate anger in Buddhism; particularly as conveyed in Buddhist iconography.
+I’ll explain why that’s particularly significant in a little bit.

 Anger Versus the Spiritual Ideal of Equanimity